 - What major changes have recently occurred in your life, both positive and negative?

-- Are you talking with friends or family about these changes?
+- Have you talked with friends or family about these changes?

 - How often do you feel sad or depressed?

 - How often do you feel anxious or worried?